Darklight-03/minecraft-cloudformation-server/readme.md

 configure parameters in `config.yaml` and `credentials.yaml`, examples are in `config.yaml.example` and `credentials.yaml.example`
 `./deploy install` will install all dependencies and attempt to deploy the template to your aws account if you have the aws-cli set up.

+## Discord bot setup

+1. Run discord_init lambda function once
+2. Navigate to APIGateway in console, find the Discord API, and go to Stages.
+3. Under discordbot/Discord there is a POST stage. copy the Invoke URL
+4. Go to https://discord.com/developers/applications and select the application you want to use
+5. paste the invoke url in the Interactions Endpoint Url field.

 ## About

 Uses Cloudformation to spin up a docker container running https://github.com/itzg/docker-minecraft-server.